Types of Hearing Loss

 - Impacted cerumen (earwax)

 - Swimmer’s ear

 - Absence or malformation of the outer ear, ear canal, or middle ear

 Sensorineural hearing loss is the result of a problem in the inner ear.
 It occurs when hair cells in the cochlea are missing or damaged.
 These are responsible for producing signals that the brain needs to interpret sound.

 Some possible causes of sensorineural hearing loss are:

 - Malformation of the inner ear

 Mixed Hearing Loss

-The final type of hearing loss occurs when there is a combination of conductive and sensorineural hearing loss.
-There may be damage in the outer or middle ear and in the inner ear or auditory nerve.
-This describes why it is called mixed hearing loss.
+Sometimes a conductive hearing loss occurs in combination with a sensorineural hearing loss.
+This is when there is damage to either the outer or middle ear and the inner ear or auditory nerve.
+When this occurs, it is called a mixed hearing loss.